coh516/DMTPOET/README.md

 The DMT POET system is a linked document graph framework for managing complex business logic efficiently.

-This is used for creating user intefaces and binding them to merge rules to generate documents automatically whilst managing and analysising data.
+This is used for creating user intefaces and binding them to merge rules to generate documents whilst managing and analysising data.

 Testing
 ===